openEDI/documentation/NSO.md

 ## Data Format

-How the data is stored with in each file including a data dictionary with
+# How the data is stored with in each file including a data dictionary with
-- dataset/variable/column names
+# - dataset/variable/column names
-- units
+# - units

-Data are in the Parquet file format.
-The variables and units in each dataset are listed in (link to data paper).
+Data are stored in the Parquet file format.
+The variables and units in each dataset are listed in [1].

 ## Code Examples

 # Example scripts of how to access the data IN THE CLOUD.
-A jupyter notebook or
-link to a github repo with examples can be used instead.
+A jupyter notebook or link to a github repo with examples can be used instead.

 Example Python scripts to read the data are provided at the OEDI data lake.